-In our UI/UX design guide that will be published with this link next week, we will tell you about UI software prototyping.
+In our UI/UX design guide we told you about UI software prototyping.
 In a nutshell, there are 5 types of prototyping, and each type has its own set of digital (and not only) tools that fits best the process.
 Some of them quite famous, some – not.
 Today we are ready to present you the ultimate list of UI prototyping tools.
 Unbiased as always, Syndicode tried to collect the most popular of them.

 Prototyping tools allow designers to preview how their project will work when it will get completed.
 These tools are used to simulate the application flow, test its performance and create a user experience.
 Depending on a purpose different prototyping tools will bring a different experience.
 To craft prototypes, we use lots of prototyping tools, both simple and advanced depending on the situation.